 Patients and caregivers can create an online account at MyJanssenCarePath.com where they can learn about their health insurance coverage, enroll in the Janssen CarePath Savings Program and manage their benefits, sign up for treatment reminders, and find support throughout their treatment journey.

 Janssen CarePath offers additional support to keep your patients informed about YONDELIS® and provides resources to help them stay on track with their YONDELIS® treatment as you've prescribed.
 We offer:

 - Web-based resources

-- Education about and referral to independent organizations that provide assistance with costs associated with travel to and from treatment
+- Assistance with identifying independent organizations which may be able to provide assistance with costs associated with travel to and from treatment

 - Personalized reminders